Workforce Planning Guide: Definition, Process, Strategies

 Productive is an all-in-one platform for agencies that supports all levels of workforce planning, from human resources to financials.

-Productive – The All-in-One Agency Management Tool for Workforce Planning
+Productive – The All-in-One Tool for Workforce Planning and Project Management

-Productive is a comprehensive agency management tool for agencies of all shapes and sizes.
-It gathers key features that support workforce planning, including billable hours management, resource management, task allocation, utilization forecasting, and more.
+Productive is a comprehensive project management tool for professional service providers of all shapes and sizes.
+It’ gathers’s packed with key features that support workforce planning, including billable hours management, resource management, task allocation, utilization forecasting, and more.

 - Resource Planning: Productive’s resource planning tools support daily and strategic workforce planning.
 With its responsive resource management plan, you can check resource availability and reallocate employees across multiple projects.
 Then, by switching to the Profitability view, you can get insights into your budget burn and profit margins.
 Productive also su